hughest64/trivia-svelte5/README.md

 Tests can also be run directly in vscode if the playwright extension is installed.
 Just open a test file and click the play button next to the test. (if it works, the extension can be a bit flaky)

+See the [testing readme](/tests/readme.md) for information on creating Playwright tests for the project.

 ### Django
 `python manage.py test` will use the data from `game/fixtures/initial.json` to run tests against the api.